The Marshallville Chronicles…

 * * *

 Dolly Rock was a native of Marshallville.
-She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s house across the street.
+She resided in the first house on the road heading toward Tom Town directly in back of Miss Ethyl’s house across the street from Marian’s.
 She’d once worked for Tom’s grandmother, Inez, and for neighbor, Omie Crowe, and Marian knew her well.

 On the third night, Marian was sleeping soundly, when Mac was awakened to see a glowing orange reflection on the same wall, and he called out to Tom.